-Dena Lee, is a Licensed Professional Counselor with a Master of Arts in Professional Counseling and a Master Addiction Counselor certification.
+Program DirectorDena is a Licensed Professional Counselor with a Master of Arts in Professional Counseling and a Master Addiction Counselor certification.
 Dena also has training in Moral Reconation Therapy.
-Dena started with MARR as a primary counselor in 2008.
-In 2013, she transitioned into her current position as the Program Coordinator for MARR’s Right Side Up DeKalb Site.
+Dena’s journey at MARR began as a primary counselor in 2008.
+In 2013, she assumed the position of Program Coordinator for the DeKalb site at Right Side Up; then, in 2023, Dena progressed into her current role as Program Director.
 Dena has a passion for her profession and for recovery.
-Dena works to ensure that the women and their children coming into residential care have an environment conducive to focusing on the whole person and overall lifestyle changes, not simply abstinence from drug use.
-One of her life motto is “It’s All about the Journey, Not the Destination.”
+She works to provide a supportive environment for clients and their children that promotes whole-body healing rather than focusing solely on abstinence.
+‘It’s all about the journey, not the destination’ is a motto by which Dena strives to live.

 LeAngie Talley has been with MARR’s Right Side Program for 11 years working in the Therapeutic Child Care Program at DeKalb Site.
 She started out as a Therapeutic Childcare Tech assisting with the needs of RSU children.
 After working 3 years in that position, she transitioned to TCC Case Manager where she began to work more one on one with helping provide the mothers’ with parenting tools and techniques to become better parents.
 In November 2016, she was promoted to Therapeutic Childcare Coordinator.
 Ms. Talley believes in providing the women and children that we service a safe and caring environment that allows our children an opportunity to experience a childhood by giving their mothers’ the knowledge and support they need to become active parents while remaining drug free.
-Ms. Talley received her credentials in Family Development to become an advocate that support children while they are rebuilding a bond with their parents.
+Ms. Talley received her credentials in Family Development to become an advocate that support children while they are rebuilding a bond with their parents.”

 Preva Mitchell has been employed by MARR, Inc. since 2006.
 She began her employment as a Resident Assistant.
 Preva has been a CNA since 1991 and has been instrumental in developing others on their journey to recovery and sobriety for over 20 years.
 Preva is RSU’s Residential Manager at our DeKalb site.
 As RM at the DeKalb site, Preva oversees a residential staff of 10 as well as oversees the residential development that houses a capacity of 30 women and their children.
 She is a Certified Addiction Recovery Empowerment Specialist (CARES) as well as a Certified Peer Specialist (CPS) in Behavioral Health who continue to advocate for long-term recovery & Mental Health.